 - Ontario music recording studios were given permission to reopen in May 2020 as some COVID-19 restrictions were lifted, allowing some return of normalcy to the music recording industry.
 There has thus far been no indication that they will be closed again as restrictions are re-imposed.

 - The Event Safety Alliance has released a comprehensive guide to assist event planning professionals and venues in some degree of reopening while COVID-19 remains an ongoing risk.
 Among other advice, the guide emphasizes the need to educate attendees, as well as highlighting objects and areas that should be prioritized for cleaning and disinfecting.

 - In the COVID era, live streaming is becoming a key staple for music artists to boost their following.
 A Chartmetric study shows that live streams by popular artists virtually guarantee increases in online followers, and that artists making guest appearances on other live streams also see significant benefits.

 - Please visit Ontario Creates’ website for more information on our COVID-19 response plan.

 The following information on revenue, employment, and the consumer market should be considered a snapshot of activity in the industry based on the best available information.

 Employment and Wages

-- In 2017, the Ontario music publishing and sound recording industry generated almost 4,000 jobs, accounting for 42% of industry jobs nation-wide.
-This figure is approximately on par with the number of jobs generated in 2016.
+- In 2018, the Ontario music publishing and sound recording industry generated over 4,000 jobs, accounting for 44.8% of the 8,986 industry jobs nation-wide.
+This figure is approximately on par with the number of jobs generated in 2017.

-- In 2017, the sound recording studio industry spent $18.5 million on salaries, wages, commissions and benefits, and the record production and distribution industry spent $59.1 million.
+- The sound recording studio industry spent $18.5 million on salaries, wages, commissions and benefits in 2017, and the record production and distribution industry spent $59.1 million.